Port

 Meals not included

-Although Komodo National Park is famous for its most recognized inhabitant it’s also noted for its diverse marine habitat.
-1,000 species of fish, 260 species of reef-building coral, manta rays, sharks, dolphins, whales and sea turtles live in the park’s coral reefs, mangroves, sea grass beds and semi-enclosed bays.
-To experience this undersea phenomenon for yourself you’ll return to the jetty for the transfer by boat to Pink Beach where you can swim and dive in the inviting waters (snorkeling gear will be provided).
-Just like its name suggests, the beach is a beautiful shade of pink, a result of pulverized red corals.
+Although Komodo National Park is famous for its most recognized inhabitant, it's also noted for its diverse marine life -- 1,000 species of fish, 260 species of reef-building coral, manta rays, sharks, dolphins, whales and sea turtles live in the park's coral reefs, mangroves, sea grass beds and semi-enclosed bays.
+After a boat ride, cool off in the sparkling waters of nearby Pink Beach.
+Snorkel gear is provided.

 Notes: